OFF

 Library Description

-Key functions:
+Key functions

-void mbus_write_byte ( uint8_t input )
+void application_task ( void )

-The full application code, and ready to use projects can be found on our LibStock page.
+The full application code, and ready to use projects can be installed directly from NECTO Studio Package Manager (recommended), downloaded from our LibStock™ or found on MIKROE github account.

-Other mikroE Libraries used in the example:
+Other MIKROE Libraries used in the example:

 Additional notes and informations

-Depending on the development board you are using, you may need USB UART click, USB UART 2 click or RS232 click to connect to your PC, for development systems with no UART to USB interface available on the board.
-The terminal available in all MikroElektronika compilers, or any other terminal application of your choice, can be used to read the message.
+Depending on the development board you are using, you may need USB UART click, USB UART 2 Click or RS232 Click to connect to your PC, for development systems with no UART to USB interface available on the board.
+UART terminal is available in all MIKROE compilers.

-This Click board™ is supported with mikroSDK - MikroElektronika Software Development Kit.
+This Click board™ is supported with mikroSDK - MIKROE Software Development Kit.
 To ensure proper operation of mikroSDK compliant Click board™ demo applications, mikroSDK should be downloaded from the LibStock and installed for the compiler you are using.

 For more information about mikroSDK, visit the official page.